here is an impression of my long weekend at the “JOY OF BONSAI 2010” event and the two-day demo I did in the beautiful town of Bath ( U.K).

-Having mist out on so many events this past year, because of my worsening back problems, I wanted to make sure that I would make it to this lovely event.
+Having missed out on so many events this past year, because of my worsening back problems, I wanted to make sure that I would make it to this lovely event.
 Because I hold so many great memories of my two earlier appearances, I even postponed my inevitable second back operation, just to be able to come again!
-I left my home early on the Friday and after just a short one hour flight I was picked up from the Bristol airport to be dropped off at Dan and Cecilia Barton house.
-And from the minute I walked in to that door, until the moment that I walked out again on the Monday, I was pampered in the most wonderful way that I had ever experienced!
+I left my home early on Friday and after just a short one hour flight I was picked up from the Bristol airport to be dropped off at Dan and Cecilia Barton house.
+And from the minute I walked into that door, until the moment that I walked out again on Monday, I was pampered in the most wonderful way that I had ever experienced!
 Ci, Jan and Mary T. made my stay their feel like a long warm bath.
 I bow my head deeply in gratitude to these 3 gorgeous angels!

 Above: Just look at the ramification on this sweet bonsai that Dan is training for many years!

 Above: On of Dan Barton’s sculptures in his garden Koi pond.